leilabb/leilabb/README.md

  🔭 I made a **Resume Builder** in **React + Tailwind** deployed using **Firebase**.
 For my personal use, so I used localhost to store data.
 You can find it <a href="https://github.com/leilabb/cv-builder">here</a>.

- 🌱 I’m currently trying to deepen my React knowledge.
+ 🌱 I’m currently trying to deepen my React and backend knowledge.

  💬 Ask me about **anything that comes to mind.**